 Who should get a Blue Doberman?

-Dobermans aren’t good for first-time dog owners.
-These dogs require a lot of exercise, which can be challenging to juggle amongst work and other obligations.
+They require plenty of exercise, which can be challenging to juggle amongst work and other obligations.

-Those are the cons, but there are also plenty of pros to owning a Blue Doberman.
-They’re adorable and affectionate with a lovely appearance, and they’ll keep you safe no matter where you are.
+Those are the cons, but there are also plenty of pros to owning this breed of dog.
+They have a big heart despite their intimidating appearance, and they’ll always try to keep you safe.

-Throw in the family-friendly nature of the Doberman breed of dog, and you’ve got yourself a fantastic pet.
+Throw in the family-friendly nature of the Doberman, and you’ve got yourself a fantastic pet.

 If we’ve missed anything regarding owning a Blue Doberman Pinscher, please leave a comment on this post below.
 We’d love to hear from Blue Doberman owners out there.